 Waste Prevention Information Exchange

-ElectronicsAlso see Appliances, Batteries, Environmentally Preferable Purchasing, Fluorescent Lamps, Hazardous Substances, Universal Waste, and Product Stewardship in this directory.
+ElectronicsAlso see Appliances, Batteries, Environmentally Preferable Purchasing, Fluorescent Lamps, Universal Waste, and Product Stewardship.

 Note: Televisions, computer monitors, laptop computers and most other electronic devices cannot be disposed to the trash.
 The prohibition of computer monitors in the trash applies to both cathode ray tube (CRT) monitors, and liquid crystal diode (LCD) monitors.
-To find out where to take computer monitors and laptop computers and other equipment, see the Electronic Product Management Directory.
+To find out where to take computer monitors and laptop computers and other equipment, see Where do I recycle e-waste?

 Table of Contents

-- Electronic Product Management Directory—A database of facilities that collect specific types of electronic equipment and equipment related parts for reuse or recycling.
+- Where do I recycle e-waste?--Search a database of facilities that collect specific types of electronic equipment and parts for reuse or recycling.

-- Electronic Product Management Web Site—Clearinghouse for information on various e-waste topics, including collection facilities, resources, regulatory issues, product stewardship, and news and events.
+- Electronic Waste Management Web Site--Clearinghouse for information on various e-waste topics, including collection facilities, resources, regulatory issues, product stewardship, and news and events.
 Includes Department of Toxic Substances Control response to questions regarding management of cathode ray tubes, such as televisions and most computer monitors.
-For information on electronics or the universal waste rule as it applies to electronics, see the California Integrated Waste Management Board's e-waste Web site, Electronic Product Management, or contact email@example.com.
+For information on electronics or the universal waste rule as it applies to electronics, see CalRecycle's e-waste Web site, Electronic Waste Management, or contact email@example.com.

 - Articles, Reports, and Studies listed on the CalRecycle Electronic Products Management Web site.

-- California Department of Toxic Substances Control, Universal Waste Rule—California's universal waste rule.
-Portable Document Format (PDF), 108 KB.
+- California Department of Toxic Substances Control, Universal Waste Rule (PDF, 105 KB)--California's universal waste rule.
 Also see the United States Environmental Protection Agency, Universal Waste Rule, below.

-- Clean Computer Campaign—By the Silicon Valley Toxics Coalition.
+- Sustainable Technologies Program--By the Silicon Valley Toxics Coalition.